- Plants for gardens

 ĎDinosaur treeí or Ďliving fossilí, the Wollemi Pine is certainly one of the greatest botanical discoveries of our time.

 In September 1994 David Noble, an officer with the NSW National Parks & Wildlife Service, discovered some trees he didnít quite recognise.
 In a deep, narrow canyon of the rugged Wollemi National Park, he discovered what we now call Wollemia nobilis or the Wollemi Pine.

 The dramatic discovery of an evolutionary line thought to be long extinct is even more remarkable with these tall and striking trees growing only 150 km from Sydney, the largest city in Australia.
 They were found in the extremely rugged Wollemi National Park, a largely undisturbed wilderness area.

 Itís rare, itís endangered, itís strange looking, and at first we didnít know all that much about it.
 Now we know a lot more - click on a topic of interest at the left to find out more.

 The worldwide demand for this plant has been enormous.
 Research into the horticultural development of the Wollemi Pine is being conducted at Mount Annan Botanic Garden.

 Propagation and marketing of Wollemi Pines for sale worldwide is being done by our commercial partners, Wollemi Australia, see Growing it.
-Plants are available from Botanic Garden Shops at the Royal Botanic Garden, Sydney, the Australian Botanic Garden, Mount Annan and the Blue Mountains Botanic Garden, Mount Tomah or selected nurseries in Australia from 1 April 2006.
+Plants were available from Botanic Garden Shops at the Royal Botanic Garden, Sydney, the Australian Botanic Garden, Mount Annan and the Blue Mountains Botanic Garden, Mount Tomah and selected nurseries in Australia from 1 April 2006.